Image

 Generally, nothing.
 It is handled on our side.

 In case you are interested (or receive student questions), a short explanation follows.
-What happens to these students depends on whether they study according to the old or new study structure.

 A student who has failed three attempts may not attempt the examination again.